stasm/innerself/README.md

 I wrote `innerself` because I needed to make sense of the UI for a game I wrote for the [js13kGames][1] jam.
 The whole game had to fit into 13KB.
-I needed something extremely small which would not make me lose sanity.
+I needed something extremely small which would not make me lose sanity.  `innerself` clocks in at under 30 lines of code.
+That's around 400 bytes minified, ~250 gzipped.

 `innerself` is inspired by React and Redux.
 It offers the following familiar
 concepts: